jdeathe/centos-ssh-apache-php/README.md

 #### Using configuration volume

-The following example uses the settings from the optonal configuration volume volume-config.apache-php.app-1.1.1 and maps a data volume for persistent storage of the Apache app data on the docker host.
+The following example uses the settings from the optional configuration volume volume-config.apache-php.app-1.1.1 and maps a data volume for persistent storage of the Apache app data on the docker host.

 ```
 $ docker stop apache-php.app-1.1.1 && \